heytonyy/everyday/README.md

 ###### by: heytonyy

 <br>

+## Description:

 This is a full stack Python Flask app that emulates a simple social media website.

-This was my first ever full stack project.
-I accomplished many features with this project, which include:
+This was my first ever full stacks project, and built in about 2 weeks.

+## Features:

 - Login/Reg with validations & bcrypt for hashing passwords
 - Users can make only 1 post per day, which includes image upload via form.
 - Users can change their avatar via form image upload.